Updated April 27

 CAHP has compiled this list of COVID-19 resources for mid-Michigan residents.

-Capital Area Housing Partnership (CAHP) will suspend late fees and eviction notices in mid- Michigan for the next three weeks.
+Capital Area Housing Partnership (CAHP) is temporarily suspending late fees and eviction notices in mid- Michigan.
 Call 517-332-4663 9 a.m. to 5 p.m. weekdays

 CATA is offering free transit during this time but asks that it only be used for essential travel.
 IMPORTANT: To protect the health and safety of our drivers, please board and exit from the rear door of the bus.
 For additional information, please call CATA's emergency line at 517-999-2549.